SCAGspm/spm_dm_documentation_update/docs/index.md

 </div>

-# SCAG UrbanFootprint Scenario Planning Model (SPM) - Pilot Test User Guide
+# SCAG UrbanFootprint Scenario Planning Model (SPM) - User Guide

-## Data Review and Editing User Manual
+## Data Management Site User Manual

-This user guide provides instruction for the use of the SPM Data Review and Management System.
+This user guide provides instruction for the use of the SPM Data Management System.
 This data review and editing framework, built upon the UrbanFootprint platform, provides users across the SCAG region with a number of critical data management and data review options.
-The SPM Data Review and Management System will be accessible via a single web-based application for all jurisdictions in the six-county SCAG region.
+The SPM Data Management System will be accessible via a single web-based application for all jurisdictions in the six-county SCAG region.
 This documentation covers basic functionality for data review and editing.